Gwili Andre: Career

-Andre came to Hollywood in the early 1930s with the intention of establishing herself as a film star after working as a model in Europe.
-In 1930, she moved to New York City with her first husband where she was reportedly spotted by David O. Selznick at the premiere of a Broadway show.
-Selznick was taken by her beauty, and he arranged for a screen test.
+Andre immigrated to the United States in the mid-1920s.
+She soon found success as a fashion model and became a particular favorite of Edward Steichen.
+Photographs of Andre regularly appeared in Vogue at the end of the 1920s and into the early 1930s, at which time she was frequently credited as Jule Andre.
+Around 1932, she was said to have been spotted by David O. Selznick while attending a Broadway show.
+On his invitation, she submitted to a screen test, and was soon signed to a contract by RKO Pictures.

-She was signed to RKO Studio, and in 1932 appeared in Roar of the Dragon and Secrets of the French Police.
+In 1932, Andre appeared in Roar of the Dragon and Secrets of the French Police.
 While her striking looks were likened to that of Greta Garbo and Marlene Dietrich, her acting garnered poor reviews.
 One newspaper columnist called her a "stiff, colorless and completely talentless performer."
 Despite the poor reviews of her acting, RKO began using her glamorous looks to promote her career.
 A widespread publicity campaign ensured that her name and face became well known to the American public, but her next role in No Other Woman (1933), opposite Irene Dunne, was not the success the studio expected.
 Over the next few years, she was relegated to supporting roles which included a role in the Joan Crawford picture A Woman's Face (1941).

 Personal life

 Andre was married twice.
-She was married to realtor Stanisław Mlotkowski in 1929.
+She was married to prize-winning chess master and realtor Stanisław (Stasch) Mlotkowski in 1929.
 They separated in 1930 and divorced in 1935.
 Andre then married engineer William Dallas Cross Jr. in 1943.
 They had a son, Peter Lance Cross, in February 1944.
 They divorced in 1948.

 Later years and death

 By the early 1940s, Andre's film career had come to a standstill.
 Her final role was a minor part in The Falcon's Brother, one of the popular Falcon series, in 1942.
 She did not return to the screen, but she spent the rest of her life trying to orchestrate a comeback.
 Andre returned to her native Denmark with her son after her divorce from William Cross Jr. but returned to New York City in 1954.
 She eventually moved back to California.

 On 5 February 1959, Andre died in a fire that started in her apartment in Venice, California where she lived alone.
 The cause of the fire never was determined.
-Upon her death, she was cremated at Forest Lawn Memorial Park in Glendale, California, and her ashes sent for burial at Søndermark Cemetery in Copenhagen, Denmark.
+Upon her death, she was cremated at Forest Lawn Memorial Park in Glendale, California, with funeral services conducted at the Little Church of the Flowers, and her ashes sent for burial at Søndermark Cemetery in Copenhagen, Denmark.